SQL:2016

 SQL:2016 or ISO/IEC 9075:2016 (under the general title "Information technology – Database languages – SQL") is the eighth revision of the ISO (1987) and ANSI (1986) standard for the SQL database query language.
 It was formally adopted in December 2016.
 The standard consists of 9 parts which are described in some detail in SQL.
+The next version is SQL:2023.

 New features

 SQL:2016 introduced 44 new optional features.
 22 of them belong to the JSON functionality, ten more are related to polymorphic table functions.
 The additions to the standard include: